Jeaniene Frost: The Night Huntress series

 The Night Huntress series is a completed Urban Fantasy Romance series published by the Avon imprint of HarperCollins Publishers between 2008 and 2014.
 The series follows Catherine "Cat" Crawfield, a snarky and conflicted half-vampire college student who moonlights as a vampire hunter in a small Ohio town, until she meets a sexy and mysterious vampire bounty hunter named Bones who alters her views on the undead world for good.
-Later books follow Cat and Bones as the navigate their relationship and various dangers of the undead world.
+Later books follow Cat and Bones as they navigate their relationship and various dangers of the undead world.